 Lena's first novel, a high fantasy called Witchlanders, was published in fall 2011 by Atheneum (S&S).
 It soon garnered 4 starred reviews as well as a Manitoba Young Readers' Choice Award nomination, an OLA White Pine nomination, and the SCBWI Crystal Kite Award for her region.

-Her second novel, Worlds of Ink and Shadow will be out January 2016 from Amulet Books (US) and Harper Collins (Canada).
+Her new novel, Worlds of Ink and Shadow is just out from Amulet Books (US) and Harper Collins (Canada) and has already received a starred review from Quill & Quire.